pedrosousah90-dev/Village-in-the-Shade-English-Patch/README.md

 ## What's Included

-- English dialogue, database text, menus, NPC names, and UI labels.
+- English dialogue, database text, menus, NPC names and UI labels — 54,711 translated strings across 33 database tables.
-- English font configuration.
+- Lora font in the Japanese-slot profile of all five fonts, with the dialogue font sized for the English text.
-- English minimap, button icons, and lost-book textures.
+- The official English minimap, button-icon and lost-book textures selected in the Japanese texture slot.
-- 76 translated Fairy UI/art resources.
+- 76 translated Fairy UI/art resources, rebased onto the current archive.
+The localization credits image was redrawn by v1.10, so it keeps the new v1.10 artwork and only takes the translated "Localization" header.
-- Current v1.10 content and unrelated game data remain untouched.
+- Current v1.10 content, nonlocalized databases, scripts and unrelated artwork left untouched.

 Only `data.dat` and `data\fairy_1_00.dat` are patched.
 The official `data\texture_1_00.dat` remains unchanged.

+## Fixes over the original v1.09 translation

+- **About 1,180 cut-off sentences completed.** The v1.09 English cut sentences at the end of a dialogue page (for example "...and you'll collapse on").
+The endings do not exist anywhere in the old files, so they were rewritten from the Japanese — main story, tutorial, events, quests, holidays and villager daily chatter.
+- The second half of the cemetery (gravetending) event was retranslated; its v1.09 English was corrupted into fragments.
+- Villager requests name the item again.
+The v1.09 text dropped the item placeholder from all 14 villagers' request lines, so they only asked for "something I need".
+- Restored missing quest details: the beehive errand asks for 5 bees again, and the hokora errand asks you to report back.
+- Tips and item descriptions were re-wrapped to fit their boxes instead of overflowing, and the clinic sign's cut-off note was restored.
+- Menu and settings labels that appeared as empty boxes (leftover Japanese and full-width characters that the English font cannot draw) were replaced.
+- Unbalanced text markup and lost placeholders were checked table by table against the Japanese.

 ## Known Issues

-Some character rendering issues may appear in the name selection screen.

-If the characters look incorrect, switching from **Hiragana to Katakana** using the **Aa** button will refresh the character set and fix the display.

-Some text may also be incomplete or cut off.
-During the v1.10 port, approximately **170 dialogue lines** were completed by referencing the original Japanese text and adapting the existing translation to fit the game's text boxes.

-Other minor text issues may still remain, and some lines may differ from the original translation due to fitting the available text space.

-More fixes and improvements will come in future updates.
+- **Name entry screen** (your character, your dog, etc.): the keyboard opens in a Japanese kana mode whose letters cannot be drawn with the English font, so the grid looks empty.
+Click **Aa** at the bottom to switch to the alphabet keyboard before typing.
+The Hiragana and Katakana modes do not work with this patch.
+The "x" marks under the name are normal empty-slot markers; if boxes end up in the name, remove them with Backspace.
+- Some lines were rewritten or shortened to fit the space available on screen, so they may differ from the original v1.09 wording.
+- Minor text issues may still remain.
+Reports are welcome — see [Reporting issues](#reporting-issues).

+## Verify / Restore

+The package includes:

+- `Verify Translation.cmd` — checks whether the installed files are clean, correctly translated, or modified/damaged.
+It also prints the installed package version, which is useful when reporting a problem.
+- `Restore Original Translation.cmd` — restores the original v1.10 files captured during installation.

+Close the game before installing, verifying or restoring the translation.

+## Reporting issues

+Please open an issue with:

+1. The package version printed by `Verify Translation.cmd`.
+2. A screenshot, or the text of the line and where it appears (character, place, time of day, event or quest).

 ## Screenshots